Anurni/AICS_project_object_detection/README.md

-﻿# AICS course final project - Object Detection and OCR with Faster-R-CNN and trOCR
+﻿# Object Detection and OCR of Traffic Signs with Faster-R CNN and trOCR Exploring Fine-Tuning with a Small Dataset

  Fine-tuning Faster-R CNN with small dataset: